charles-sharman/ccad/doc/html/_sources/interactive.txt

 To run the viewer in stand-alone mode, you need ipython.
 Start ipython with::

-  ipython -gthread
+  ipython -q4thread

-The ccad viewer uses gtk; that's why you use the -gthread option.
+The ccad viewer uses qt; that's why you use the -q4thread option.

 Now, from the ipython prompt, you can work with ccad interactively.
 Try this::